Top-5 Takeaways from the 2017 IDC Government Insights Conference

 From digital and technology strategies, through to designing your customer experiences and interactions for maximum impact, talk to us today to realise your digital potential.

-Phil Coop is our Digital Transformation Director responsible for helping our clients accelerate their digital capabilities right across the business.
-Phil brings 15 years' experience leading digital transformation programmes for global B2B/B2C businesses across mobile network, retail, facilities services, advertising and publishing verticals.
+Phil brings 15 years' experience leading digital transformation programmes for global businesses across mobile telco, premium drinks, fashion retail, facilities services, automotive, advertising and publishing verticals.

-As a regular speaker and blogger, Phil enjoys helping clients extend their digital ecosystems, improve their customer experience, leverage data and insights, deliver innovative products and services and improve business agility.
-Prior to joining Solnet, Phil held executive roles responsible for digital strategy, innovation, product development, marketing, communications, customer experience and digital transformation.
+Prior to joining Solnet, Phil held executive roles responsible for marketing, digital strategy, innovation, product development, communications, customer experience and digital transformation.

-Outside of work Phil enjoys fitness and outdoor activities and spending time with his two young daughters.
+Outside of work Phil enjoys outdoor activities and spending time with his two young daughters.